ser8210/tiny3d/README.md

 Support double textures and dedicated surface rendering (You can render in the scene in one texture).

+Support for YUV surfaces using two methods.
+(See 'docs' and yuv sample)

+Support for list of objects (See 'docs' and tiny3d_list sample)

-It uses a configurable vertex shader and 9 pixel shaders to work
+It uses a configurable vertex shader and 'n' pixel shaders to work

 Added libfont.a with support for fonts based in bitmaps arrays of characters

-It works with six samples: spheres3D, sprites2D, surfaces, fonts, fonts_from_ttf and now ps3loadx
+It works with this samples: spheres3D, sprites2D, surfaces, fonts, fonts_from_ttf ps3loadx, yuv, tiny3d_lists

 spheres3D uses the advanced features of Tiny3D 2.0